The most technically advanced PDF preflight and

 Expanding the PDF Geomapper technology, Enfocus continues to deliver market unique solutions by allowing decisions to be made based not just on a single object, but also by taking into account other objects, underlying or overlapping the original.

 Particularly useful for customers in packaging, labels and large format, the check for Ink Coverage has been improved so that it can work with selected inks and ignore named separations such as ‘white’ or ‘varnish’.
+This new version allows the user to define which separations should, or should not be included when calculating this check.
 This results in a more accurate check as only the actual printing inks will be used.
+This means that technical inks or special effects such as varnishes, white ink or emboss will be excluded, resulting in a more accurate and meaningful check.

 New Inspector interface